litso/GolfScrape/README.md

 ```
 npm install
-# Use should not need to install the whole pluggin again
+# You should not need to install the whole pluggin again
 # sls plugin install -n serverless-python-requirements
 ```